Veregorn/project-blog-api/README.md

 # project-blog-api
-A Blog with one Express Server Backend (RESTful API) and 2 React Frontends (one for the admin and one for users)
+A Blog with one Express Server Backend that serves a RESTful API and a React Frontend using Material UI components library.

+I use JSON Web Token for Authentication.
+Normal users and admin user have different types of functionality based on the role.